mhasself/tapetown/README.rst

 Run::

-  tapeop tapes
+  tapeop tapes [-v]

 Lists the tapes by their name and serial number, and shows their status.
 This is the default command when no tape is active.
+Pass -v (--verbose) to also print the amount of data that has been written to the tape, in GB.

 Show status of the current tape